 Editorial: “St. Giles Church saga is a familiar conundrum” (Apr.
 10, A15) | “Remembering the comforting messages of St. Giles Church” (Apr.
 10, A17)

 Publication Notes & Links

 Published by John Best, The Bay Observer (est. 2008) serves Hamilton and Burlington.
 The Hamilton Spectator (est. 1846) is published by Metroland Media Group, a division of Torstar.
-Cable 14 is a local specialty channel serving the Hamilton and Haldimand communities since 1970.
+CHCH-TV (est. 1954) provides broadcast news for Hamilton and the surrounding Halton and Niagara regions.

 Photos: Cathie Coward, Kathy Renwald

 The Bay Observer online | Spectator online | in print